wp-plugins/twittergrid/readme.txt

 Tested up to: 4.0
 Stable tag: 0.3

 Displays the Twitter-Images of all your friends as a mosaic in the sidebar of your blog.
-The plugin is widget ready and comes with many configuration options!
+The plugin is widget ready and comes with many configuration options.

 == Description ==